realYushi/todo-list/README.md

 [https://todo.yushi91.com](https://todo.yushi91.com)

 Simply visit the URL to start using the application.
-You can create an account, log in, and begin managing your tasks right away.
+You can create an account, log in, and begin managing your tasks right away.(Due to the cost of the server, the database may need 30 seconds to wake up)

 ### Prerequisites